wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

 # Monitoring Statistics and Tracing

-Monitoring the usage of the integration runtime with statistical information is a very important fact for getting an understanding of the overall health of a system that runs in the production.
+Monitoring the usage of the integration runtime using statistical information is very important for understanding the overall health of a system that runs in production.
 Statistical data help to do proper capacity planning, to keep the runtimes in a healthy state, and for debugging and troubleshooting problems.
-When it comes to troubleshooting, tracing of the messages passing through the mediation flows of the MicroIntegrator becomes very handy.
+When it comes to troubleshooting, tracing messages that pass through the mediation flows of the Micro Integrator becomes very useful.
-For monitoring statistics and tracing, we can use the Analytics profile of the [WSO2 Enterprise Integrator 6.x family (EI Analytics)](https://wso2.com/enterprise-integrator/6.5.0).
+For monitoring statistics and tracing, we can use the Analytics profile of [WSO2 Enterprise Integrator 6.x family (EI Analytics)](https://wso2.com/enterprise-integrator/6.5.0).

-The following are the statistics we can monitor through the EI Analytics profile.
+You can monitor the following statistics through the EI Analytics profile:

 - Request Count
 - Overall TPS